-THE SWISS GUARD
+THE SWISS GUARDS

 ARE THERE ENORMOUS QUEUES?

 It is estimated that around 20,000 tourists visit the Vatican State every summer.
-It is certainly one of the most popular tourist destinations in the world.
+It is undoubtedly one of the most popular tourist destinations in the world.
 The queues are a bit scary (especially in St. Peter’s Square), but since the entry is ticket-free and only a simple security check is done, the queues move quickly.

 The queues at the Vatican Museums are also famous, but I must say, during my visit, which was on a Friday afternoon in March, I did not find a single person in the queue.
 It might have been a lucky coincidence, but I would advise anyone to visit in the afternoon.